1 Corinthians Chapter Five

 1 Corinthians 5:3

-Even though I am not physically present, I am with you in spirit.
-And I have already passed judgment on the one who did this, just as if I were present.
+For I myself, even though I am absent physically, am with you spiritually; and I have already judged the man who has done this as if I were present.

 Paul, as a leader, has found what this man was doing to be against the Word of God.
 Because of that and the fact that the man was not repenting of the action, Paul says that he has passed judgment on the man.
 When he says this, he is not talking about the man's salvation but the fact that his actions do not line up with God's Word.